mirdaki/presentations/introduction-to-the-expanded-universe/content.md

 Note:
 - Follow several different takes on the Star Wars story, including my favorite, Sith Leia and a blaster wielding C-3PO
 - A version of Star Wars based on George Lucas's original script.
 It works, but boy is it different
-- Neither really are cannon or legacy
+- Neither really are cannon or legends

 ## Comic Strips